guimorone/instagram-stats/README.md

 - If the account has two-factor authentication, it will be requested in the terminal.
 - Choose the profile to fetch in the terminal.

-### Note
+# Streamlit

+libs at `requirements-streamlit.txt`

+# Notes

-The search profile and the logged account may or may not be the same, it is not mandatory.
+-The search profile and the logged account may or may not be the same, it is not mandatory.

-### Troubleshooting

-If you're having trouble logging into the account, try logging in to the browser first
+-If you're having trouble logging into the account, try logging in to the browser first.